 This Enzyme Immunoassay kit is designed to detect a specific peptide and its related peptides based on the principle of "competitive" enzyme immunoassay.

 This kit is intended for Research Use Only.
+Not for use in diagnostic procedures.

 RANGE: (0-100ng/ml)